Martenski/RepData_PeerAssessment1/PA1_template.md

 }
 ```

 A new dataset, "stepsperdayclean", calculates the new means and medians.
+The histogram is immediately added without further comments.

 ```r